Tips for Surviving the Holidays by Psychic Karina

 Standing in Your Power

-These tips are all about reversing holiday pressure.
-The holidays don't have to be something out of your control.
-You can survive the holidays by writing the script for your holiday season yourself.
-With COVID-19, this is the year to rethink the holidays.
+The holidays don't have to leave you feeling drained or out of your control.
+You can survive this time of year by writing the script to better reflect your emotional, mental, and physical needs.
+Don’t be afraid to rethink the holidays.
 This is your chance to undo the things that don't work and create a time for you to thrive.

 Leave A Comment